zhoulouzi/Creating_kubernetes_cluster_from_scratch/addon_config/README.md

     1.helm
     2.manual

-There will provides custom values.yaml in helm dir, whole custom kubernetes api yaml in manual dir.
+There will provides custom values.yaml in helm dir, whole custom kubernetes yaml in manual dir.